In this article, I’ll share in detail how you to check if you have a dosha imbalance and what you can do to treat yourself.

 Have you ever had the feeling that after a weekend full of Friday drinks, Saturday night dinners and Sunday brunches, it’s basically impossible to go back to steamed veggies on a Monday?
 That’s because your body shifted into an imbalance and wants to continue indulging in these highly stimulating empty calories.

 Have you ever opened up a chocolate bar and promised yourself you’ll only have one piece, but as soon as you take that first bite, you begin justifying to yourself that you deserve the entire thing?
 Then, within minutes it’s gone?

 At that moment, your body was imbalanced.
 You may have under-slept, been undernourished, or been feeling overstressed.
 Instead of beating yourself up about it, notice when that happens.
 Is it after a tough day at work?
-Is it when loneliness, anxiety or depression comes up?
+Or is it when loneliness, anxiety or depression comes up?
 Is it in the afternoon when your blood sugar level drops?
-Is it after a certain meal.
+Or is it after a certain meal.
 For me, it’s onions; I’ve just got to get rid of that taste in my mouth!

 By taking notice when we crave unhealthy foods, we will be supplied with the knowledge to help address the imbalance from the root cause.
 Now I know to brush my teeth after I eat onions, so I don’t polish off a Toblerone.
 Lesson learned.

 Don’t know your dosha yet?
 Find out using this free dosha quiz

 Symptoms Of Dosha Imbalance & How To Cure Them:

 - Signs of Vata in balance: Excitable, creative, imaginative, spontaneous, adaptable